Our Review Process

 Does Your Cat Have Hairballs?
 Watch This Video!

-Ingrid King, a veterinary journalist and creator of ConsciousCat.net, thought that regular hairballs were a normal occurrence until she saw the differences between her cats who were fed raw food and those who ate vet-recommended kibble.
+Ingrid King, a veterinary journalist and creator of ConsciousCat.net, thought that regular hairballs were a normal occurrence until she saw the differences between her cats that were fed raw food and those that ate vet-recommended kibble.

 Her first cat, Feebee, ate a vet-recommended dry cat food and hacked up hairballs a few times a week, despite regular doses of a petroleum-based hairball treatment.
 After learning more about feline nutrition, King switched her two cats Amber and Buckley to a grain-free canned diet.
 After the transition, yakking up a hairball became a rare event.